saraswat2005/saraswat2005/README.md

 🎮 Features
 2-player manual mode: No AI; players alternate turns.
-Simple and clean UI: Easy to navigate for anyone familiar with the game Responsive design: Play on any device, be it desktop, tablet, or mobile.
+Simple and clean UI: Easy to navigate for anyone familiar with the game.
+Responsive design: Play on any device, be it desktop, tablet, or mobile.
 Real-time gameplay updates: Players can see the board update live as they play.